 - 3/4 tsp Fine Sea Salt

-Bake the Muffins: On the center rack in the oven, bake for about 25-27 minutes or until the muffins are golden, a toothpick inserted in the center of a muffin comes out clean and the muffins spring back under gentile pressure.
+- Bake the Muffins: On the center rack in the oven, bake for about 25-30 minutes OR until the muffins are golden, a toothpick inserted in the center of a muffin comes out clean and the muffins spring back under gentle pressure.
 Remove from the oven, and pan, transferring the muffins to a cooling rack.
 Allow to cool completely before unwrapping and enjoying.